Olga Ehrenhaft-Steindler: Early years

 Olga Steindler was born in Vienna to lawyer Leopold Steindler and Caroline Steindler, née Goldberg.
 She had three siblings.
 As women could not take the Matura (comparable to A-Level exams) in Vienna at the time, Olga Steindler went to Prague, where she took her exam on 7 July 1899.

 Steindler began to study mathematics and physics at Vienna University in 1899, which was then newly possible for women.
 She wrote her thesis on the validity of the Helmholtz equation for various elements.
 Her doctoral adviser was Franz Serafin Exner.
 In 1903, she became the first woman to earn a physics doctorate at Vienna University.
 In the same year, she took her teacher's exam for secondary schools.

 Work for girls' and women's education

 For some years, Olga Steindler gave science lectures for women and girls on physics experiments, electricity, and other topics.
 She also taught at a girls' gymnasium (roughly equivalent to a preparatory high school or a grammar school) in Vienna.
 In 1907, she founded a girls' gymnasium in Leopoldstadt, Vienna, and the first commercial academy for girls (Wiener Handelsakademie für Mädchen) together with Olly Schwarz.
 She became principal of the Handelsakademie, which today is located in Josefstadt.

 Private life

 In 1908, she married her former fellow student, physicist Felix Ehrenhaft.
-They had two children, Johannes Leopold Friedrich, born on 10 October 1915, and Anna Maria Luise, born 19 November 1917.
-Both emigrated from the US in the 1930s.
+They had two children, Johannes Leopold Friedrich, born on 10 October 1915, and Anna Maria Luise, born 19 February 1917.
+Both emigrated to the United States in the 1930s.